netgroup-polito/frog4-openstack-do/README_INSTALL.md

         mysql -u root -p
         mysql> CREATE DATABASE openstack_orchestrator;
-        mysql> GRANT ALL PRIVILEGES ON openstack_orchestrator.* TO 'orchestrator-user'@'localhost' IDENTIFIED BY 'orchestrator-pwd';
+        mysql> GRANT ALL PRIVILEGES ON openstack_orchestrator.* TO 'orch-user'@'localhost' IDENTIFIED BY 'orch-pwd';
-        mysql> GRANT ALL PRIVILEGES ON openstack_orchestrator.* TO 'orchestrator-user'@'%' IDENTIFIED BY 'rchestrator-pwd'; mysql> exit;
+        mysql> GRANT ALL PRIVILEGES ON openstack_orchestrator.* TO 'orch-user'@'%' IDENTIFIED BY 'orch-pwd'; mysql> exit;

     where `orchestrator-user` and `orchestrator-pwd` can be replaced respectively by the username and the password that the FROG4-orchestator will use to access to the SQL database.